Gbemisola-Fad/Gbemisola-Fad/README.md

 ## About Me

-#### As a Cloud Engineer, I specialize in designing and managing cloud infrastructure
+#### As a Cloud Engineer, I specialize in managing cloud infrastructure
 #### I have experience with AWS Cloud platform
 #### My skills include automation, security, and optimizing cloud resources for performance and cost
 #### I enjoy solving complex problems and collaborating with teams to build scalable solutions